Jeky/Sprint/README.md

 ---

-# 🧠 How Do We Estimate the Task?
+# 🧠 How Do We Manage the Timeline to Roll Out the Feature?

-1. 🪜 How should we break down a task?
-2. 📏 How should we estimate it?
-3. 🔧 How should we code it?
-(Implementation lifecycle)
+1. 🪜 Breakdown the task for easier estimation
+2. 🔍 Spike tasks to deal with unknowns
+3. 🎯 Use correct pointing system
+4. 🔧 Correct coding strategy
-4. 🌀 How do we avoid mid-sprint randomness?
+5. 🌀 How do we avoid mid-sprint randomness?

 ---